concordion/concordion-logging-tooltip-extension/README.md

 The extension captures the logging information from java.util.logging.

+# Installation
+The extension is available from [Maven Central](http://search.maven.org/#artifactdetails%7Corg.concordion%7Cconcordion-screenshot-extension%7C1.1.2%7Cjar).</a>

+# Configuration

 ## Default Configuration

 By default, this extension will capture all output from the root logger and disable console logging of the root logger.